Destin Beach Rules & Regulations

 KNOW BEFORE YOU GO

-Go back to your child-like dreams of walking along our 24 miles of gleaming, powder-soft beaches, and you’ll quickly forget the cares of your everyday world.
+The 24 miles of gleaming, powder-soft beaches along Destin, Florida are sure to help you quickly forget the cares of your everyday world.
 Experience miles and miles of pristine beach playground as well as the expansive waters of the Choctawahatchee Bay.
-Discover miles and miles of pure playground for shell seeking, sun bronzing, sand castle building, soul searching, and surrendering to sun-drenched solitude.
+Discover the perfect spot for shell seeking, sun bronzing, sand castle building, soul searching, and surrendering to sun-drenched solitude.

-Located on Florida’s Panhandle, Destin, Florida offers a playground of beach life, golfing, world-class fishing, boating, nightlife, and world-renowned shopping centers.
+Located on Florida’s Panhandle, Destin, Florida offers an amazing array of beach life, oceanfront condos and resorts, golfing, world-class fishing, boating, nightlife, and world-renowned shopping centers.
 Enjoy a thrilling day at one of the amusement parks, shop for the top brands at Silver Sands Premium Outlets, or reel in your next trophy fish.
 You’ll be glad you did.

 DESTIN BEACH RULES & GENERAL INFORMATION

 Destin, FL is committed to beach safety.
 Please take a minute to study the flag warning system and learn what the colors mean (hint: a red flag means no swimming while green flag is a go ahead).
 Safety flags are posted at all public beach accesses, be sure to check the surf condition prior to entering the water.

 Bonfires / Beach Fires – Fires are illegal on the beach between the water’s edge and mean high water mark or vegetation line.

 Camping – Overnight camping is prohibited.

 Dogs – For safety reasons, dogs are not allowed on the beaches in Okaloosa County.
 This policy is mandated by restricting dogs in public parks, beaches, school grounds, restaurants and food stores (except seeing eye & hearing ear dogs).